Plan your move

 Have questions?
 Consult one of our relocation experts for free!

-Portugal's Non-Habitual Resident (NHR) program has been a cornerstone in attracting global talent and investment.
-However, as 2024 approaches, this program is set to undergo significant changes.
-The termination of the current NHR regime is driven by a strategic shift in Portugal's economic focus, targeting more specific sectors like scientific research and innovation.
+The termination of this previous NHR regime is driven by a strategic shift in Portugal's economic focus, targeting more specific sectors like scientific research and innovation.

 Get expert advice on NHR Portugal